 Things to consider

-A number of things may affect your decision to have surgery.
-These include:
+A number of things may affect your decision to have surgery, including:

 - the recovery time